 My Tutor Lab is an on-demand tutoring app, simply download and search ‘math tutor near me’ and you’ll have a tutor within a matter of minutes!
 You can book one-offs, repeat sessions, or create a schedule with your favourite tutor.
 You can have your tutoring session at your home, a friend’s or even at the library!
 From math to English, history or science; whatever your child is struggling with, one of the excellent tutors can help get them up to speed.

 This is a great way to get an assessment of where your child is in relation to his peers.
 The tutor can spend some time working with your child and give you some ideas on how to work on their weaknesses.
-Sometimes it takes a tribe to homeschool autism
+Sometimes it takes a tribe to homeschool autism.
+It’s also a great idea for subjects that your child may learn better from someone else.
+Relationship trumps academics so if there is something you need to hire out then do it.

-The National Geographic Kids app is an excellent magazine where your children can read about science, animals, geography, archaeology and more.
+The National Geographic Kids is an excellent print magazine where children can read about science, animals, geography, archaeology and more.
+You can also do all of that in an app.
 There are project ideas for your kids to make things plus regular competitions- which are pretty exciting!
 You’ll find cool quizzes, jokes and puzzles, photo games and lots more.

-It’s a fun app that will keep kids busy while waiting for all those therapy appointments.
+This is a fun app that will keep kids busy while waiting for all those therapy appointments.
 It’s educational too.
+Win-win for everyone.

 You get the added benefit of fine motor work as they move the pieces around.
 I find this works best on an iPad or tablet.